-The Dawn of Hope is a non-profit agency designated to provide a wide array of services to intellectually and developmentally disabled persons.
-Developmental disabilities are defined as those that become evident in childhood, that are expected to continue indefinitely, that constitute a substantial handicap to the affected individual, and that are attributable to a number of different neurological conditions.
+Dawn of Hope is a non-profit agency designated to provide a wide array of services to people with intellectual and/ or developmentally disabilities.
+Developmental disabilities are defined as those that become evident in childhood, that are expected to continue indefinitely, that constitute a substantial handicap to the affected person, and that are attributable to a number of different neurological conditions.

 The agency offers a range of support services through day, employment and residential service programs.
-Through individualized person centered planning, service recipients are given opportunity to develop life skills and activities that promote meaningful existence.
+Through individualized person centered planning, service recipients are provided opportunities to develop life skills, participate in their community and obtain integrated employment.

-Person-centered planning involves the individual receiving the service, with family members, neighbors, employers, community members, friends, and professionals (such as physician/ doctors, psychiatrists, nurses, support workers, therapists, and care managers) developing a plan of community participation and quality of life with the individual.
+Person-centered planning involves the person receiving the service, with family members, neighbors, employers, community members, friends, and professionals (such as physician/ doctors, psychiatrists, nurses, support workers, therapists, and care managers) developing a plan of community participation and quality of life.
 This is in contrast to traditional models of planning which have focused on the person’s deficits and negative behaviors, thus labeling the person and creating a disempowering mindset from the start.

 It insists that discussion is centered on what the person indicates as important to them, with their words and behaviors, as well as what others feel is important for the person.
 It can engage participants personally by allowing them to hear of deeply felt hopes and fears.
 It can assist people in a circle of support to re-frame their views of the person it is focused on.
 It can help a group to solve difficult problems.
 It is our goal through person-centered planning to help those we serve to create new lifestyles, new homes and jobs, diverse kinds of support (informal and formal) and new social relationships.